Specialist short breaks are where we assess your child to find out how we can provide specialised groups or activities to help them take part.

 Who specialist short breaks are for

 Specialist activities are for children who have been assessed and need them.
-Our Children Who Are Disabled social care team carry out a needs assessment to work out if your child needs this service.
+Our Birth to Settled Adulthood (B2SA) social care team carry out a needs assessment to work out if your child needs this service.

 Get a specialist short break for your child

-A child, young person, parent or carer or professional can make a referral to our Children's Advice and Duty service.
+A child, young person, parent or carer or professional can make a referral to our Family Support and Advice Line.

-We'll pass the referral to the Children who are Disabled service if your child has a disability.
+We'll pass the referral to the B2SA service if your child has a disability.
 We will also consider other children who have a number of problems or if they need more specialist intervention.
 This includes children with a diagnosis of autism spectrum disorder (ASD).
 We assess all children who meet the eligibility criteria.

 If the assessment identifies that the child requires specialist services to meet their needs we can provide: